MalarvizhiK/predict-band-progression/README.md

 The application is deployed and running in cloud:
 https://predict-band-progression-wise-ardvark.mybluemix.net/

+Please read steps below to push the app to cloud.

 #### Following are the team members who have contributed to this project: